 The caves and perfectly carved rock cliff walls get more exciting, fascinating, dramatic, and spectacular as you move forward through the gorges and pools.

-One of my favorite spots was called “The Cathedral”, where the sheer vertical rocks surrounded the crystalline pool made your voice echo so beautifully.
+One of my favorite spots is called “The Cathedral”, where the sheer vertical rocks surrounded the crystalline pool make your voice echo so beautifully.
 We found ourselves testing our voices, in awe of the natural beauty of this place.

 Considering the route can take between two and three hours, this becomes second nature midway through.
 We even had a running joke that we had to stay still like a salami hanging in a cold cellar, as our guide slowly rappeled us down into the next gorge.

 The final reward is reaching the end of the route and stumbling upon the turquoise blues of Noana Lake.
 This view is a lasting one as you

 Canyoning is an unmissable, bucket list-worthy activity during your time in Trentino.